 Skip to content

-This quick start guide will cover how to build a simple agent that can look up things on the internet.
-We will then deploy it to LangGraph Cloud, use the LangGraph Studio to visualize and test it out, and use the LangGraph SDK to interact with it.
+In this tutorial you will build and deploy a simple chatbot agent that can look things up on the internet.
+You will be using LangGraph Cloud, LangGraph Studio to visualize and test it out, and LangGraph SDK to interact with the deployed agent.

 Set up requirements